Lord’s Prayer

 While the Lord’s Prayer is a central Christian prayer, it has been a staple of the recovery community since the 1930s.
 In the early days of Alcoholics Anonymous, before the Fellowship had its own literature, this prayer was frequently used to close meetings and seek spiritual guidance.

-Why it remains a cornerstone of the program:
+Why it remains a cornerstone of the program

-- The “Our” in Recovery: Starting with “Our Father” immediately reinforces the principle of fellowship—that no one has to recover alone.
+Starting with "Our Father" immediately reinforces the principle of fellowship—that no one has to recover alone.

-- Daily Reprieve: The line “Give us this day our daily bread” aligns perfectly with the “one day at a time” philosophy, focusing on spiritual maintenance for the next 24 hours.
+The line "Give us this day our daily bread" aligns perfectly with the "one day at a time" philosophy, focusing on spiritual maintenance for the next 24 hours.

-- Forgiveness and Resentment: By asking for forgiveness “as we forgive those who trespass against us,” the prayer serves as a daily reminder of Step 8 and Step 9—the importance of clearing away resentments to stay sober.
+By asking for forgiveness "as we forgive those who trespass against us," the prayer serves as a daily reminder of Step 8 and Step 9—the importance of clearing away resentments to stay sober.